HOW TO CREATE A CALM FAMILY HOME

 I find that if I’m stressed out, shouty or in a bad mood myself, then this filters down to the kids.
 If I’m calmer and happier in myself then my kids are more likely to be like that too.
 So, the big question is how to be calmer and happier yourself?

-Identify trigger factors that make you angry, upset or overwhelmed and find a way to change them.
+I think the key is to identify trigger factors that make you angry, upset or overwhelmed and find a way to change them.

 For example, I gave myself more free time by saying no (instead of yes) to every invite, commitment etc. I found a way to have more time to look after myself and do things for me (by getting up earlier and spending time on me before the rest of the house wakes up).